We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 Another way to profess your love: feature customers on your website.
 This makes customers feel valued and gives them a sense of pride in doing business with you.

-Cookies are a winning idea—liked by all and easy to share.
-But consider your audience: if your customer is a fitness guru, brighten their healthy day with a fruit bouquet instead.
+Cookies are a winning idea — liked by all and easy to share.
+But consider your audience: If your customer is a fitness guru, maybe send a paleo jerkey gift basket instead!

-Help Scout lets you pull up every previous conversation you’ve had with a customer and automatically imports their public profile (Twitter updates, apress, etc.).
+Help Scout lets you pull up every previous conversation you’ve had with a customer and automatically imports their public profile.
 Mine this information for hints on the perfect gift to send!

 Reach out to a select set of valued customers and let them know you’d like to make a contribution to their favorite charity in their honor.

-Airlines were masterful at this practice decades ago with their frequent flyer programs, and it remains a great way to delight customers.
+Airlines mastered this practice decades ago with their frequent flyer programs, and it remains a great way to delight customers.
 Bonus byproducts: building customer loyalty and creating brand advocates.

 Throw a bash for all of your customers.
 Nikon did this with great success by adding a photo booth that anyone could use to the nighttime entertainment.
 Guests received their pictures instantaneously, and the pictures were branded with the company logo.